 - Telecommunications Terminal Equipment (TTE) has moved from the RTTE to the EMC Directive 2014/30/EU and Low Voltage Directive (LVD) 2014/35/EU

-We have three UKAS accredited test laboratories offering pre-compliance and compliance testing for a variety of radio and telecommunications devices for CE marking and other global compliance certifications.
+We have three UKAS accredited testing laboratories No. 1574, offering pre-compliance and compliance testing for a variety of radio and telecommunications devices for CE marking and other global compliance certifications.

 A radio product typically gets assessed for technical requirements such as transmitter output power, frequency range, frequency stability, undesirable radiated and/or conducted emissions, adjacent channel power and power density.
 For CE marking radio products, this is in addition to the EMC and electrical safety requirements which are also mandated by the Radio Equipment Directive (RED).